tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the Postprocessing subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
+1. The type of scans on which the post-processing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data.
 2. A prefix to indicate the exact scan identifiers to base the extraction of the inclusive mask on.
 Enter FOV_mask_ for the FOV mask images.

 The *create_study_FOV_mask* method creates an output NIFTI image in the working directory called (e.g.) working_dir > **MARS_Inclusive_FOV_Mask_REST.nii** or **BETER_Inclusive_FOV_Mask_REST.nii**.
 This file can be used to mask the input images of the second-level analysis, the procedures of which are described in section 6.